 Do they notice the red glow from Mars?
 Have they seen the Moon during the day?

-A verse of Twinkle Twinkle Little Star leads nicely into a discussion about why planets don’t twinkle as much.
+A verse of Twinkle Twinkle Little Star leads nicely into a discussion about why stars twinkle, but planets don’t twinkle as much.

 The stars, being much further away and pinpoints of light, appear to flicker because of the way their light is affected by our atmosphere.